E-scooter riding insurance is now available!

 To add e-scooter riding insurance to your existing membership log into the member portal.

 - Annual members: select Upgrade Membership and select the e-scooter insurance add-on.
 Cover will commence immediately.

 - Monthly members: select Renew Monthly Membership and select the e-scooter insurance add-on.
 Cover will commence at the beginning of your renewed membership period.

 More on E-scooters

-Buying and e-scooter
+Buying an e-scooter

 Buying an e-scooter can be exciting and daunting.
 To ensure you get the right e-scooter to suit your needs, we recommend heading to one of our trusted e-scooter retailers.
-Check them out here.